GPUOpen-LibrariesAndSDKs/RadeonRays_SDK/README.md

 # Summary
-FireRays is ray intersection acceleration library provided by AMD which makes the most of AMD hardware and allows for efficient ray queries independently of the generation of underlying AMD hardware.
+Radeon Rays is ray intersection acceleration library provided by AMD which makes the most of AMD hardware and allows for efficient ray queries independently of the generation of underlying AMD hardware.

 # Description
 The source tree consist of the following subdirectories:

- - FireRays: library binaries
+ - Radeon Rays: library binaries

-- App: Standalone application featuring FireRays library
+- App: Standalone application featuring Radeon Rays library

 # Preliminaries
 ## System requirements